 Art of the Central Mexican Plateau

-Perhaps we will never know the original name of this great city, so famous among its contemporaries that people from all Mesoamerica avidly acquired their pottery and other products, and taking many facets of their complex iconography for the realization of their own art forms.
+Perhaps we will never know the original name of this great city, so famous among its contemporaries that people from all Mesoamerica avidly acquired their pottery and other products and took for themselves many facets of their complex iconography for the realization of their own art forms.
 This city of ca. 22.5 square kilometers was decorated with wall paintings that practically covered all the buildings.
 The remains of these paintings are those that, together with ritual ceramics or other archaeological evidence, speak more clearly of the Teotihuacan soul.

 The most characteristic form of Teotihuacan ritual ceramics is that of flat-bottomed tripod vessels with slightly concave walls and tapered tops.
 In addition, the frequency with which Teotihuacan vessels appeared in other regions of Mesoamerica is an eloquent testimony of the influences that the “City of the Gods” exerted abroad.

-One of the most refined aspects of Teotihuacan art is the ritual mask, generally carved in stone and finely polished.
-With its forehead cut, its ears almost rectangular and its simplified and well cut features, this mask seems to participate in the geometric style that also characterized the architecture of that city.
+One of the most refined aspects of Teotihuacan art is the ritual mask generally carved in stone and finely polished.
+With their foreheads cut, their ears almost rectangular and their simplified and well cut features, these masks seem to participate the geometric style that also characterized the architecture of that city.

-In the 7th century AD, a fire partially destroyed Teotihuacan, marking the beginning of a process of abandonment and the consequent cultural decay in which for more than two centuries the valley of Mexico would fall.
-At that time were frequent the incursions of nomadic tribes coming from the north of the country.
-Nevertheless, in spite of these migratory waves that anticipated the disintegration of the classic Mesoamerican world, other towns like the Zapotecs, and especially the Mayas, produced still until the beginning of the X century the most beautiful examples of their artistic path.
+In the 7th century AD, a fire partially destroyed Teotihuacan marking the beginning of a process of abandonment and the consequent cultural decay in which for more than two centuries the valley of Mexico would fall.
+At that time the incursions of nomadic tribes coming from the north of the country were frequent.
+Nevertheless, in spite of these migratory waves that anticipated the disintegration of the classic Mesoamerican world, other towns like the Zapotecs, and especially the Mayas, produced still until the beginning of the X century the most beautiful examples of their artistic legacy.